 Concentrated solutions have a low concentration of water molecules so have a low water potential.

 Osmosis in organisms

 Plant and animal cells are surrounded by a partially permeable plasma membrane.
 This allows water and other small molecules to diffuse across.
 Plant cells additionally have a strong cell wall surrounding the membrane, which offers support and protection.
 Animal cells don't have a cell wall.
 This means they respond differently to plant cells to the gain and loss of water.

 In dilute solutions, osmosis can cause animals cells, such as red blood cells, to swell up and sometimes even burst.
 This is because water will move from a high concentration outside the cell to a lower concentration inside the cell.
 In concentrated solutions, water loss causes the cells to shrink.
 In order to remain healthy, animal cells need to maintain a balance.
 This means that the water concentration both inside and outside the cell are equal.

-In humans, the concentration of water and salt in the blood are controlled by the kidneys.
-The kidneys ensure we have the right concentration of water and getting rid of the excess water as urine.
+In humans, the concentration of water and salt in the blood is controlled by the kidneys.
+The kidneys ensure that we have the right concentration of water by getting rid of the excess water as urine.

 Calculations Involving Osmosis

 Osmosis can be demonstrated using cubes of potatoes of roughly the same mass.
-Placing the cubes in different concentrations of sugar solutions the cubes might gain or lose mass, or may even stay the same mass.
+By placing the cubes in different concentrations of sugar solutions, the cubes might gain or lose mass, or might even stay the same mass.

-For example, a potato cube has an initial mass of 1g.
-After placing in a sugar solution for 30 minutes its mass was 1.1g.
+For example, a potato cube has an initial mass of 1 g.
+After placing it in a sugar solution for 30 minutes, its mass was 1.1 g.
 Its percentage change in mass is 10%.